ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-high-frequency/index.md

 - The buttons Start Feed and Stop Feed start and stop live updates happening on the server.
 - The example registers for live updates with the fake server.
 In a real world example, live updates would probably be delivered using web sockets and how it is managed on the server would be the responsibility of your server technology.
 - The fake server makes use of a version counter.
 The version at the time of data reads is provided to the grid as Store Data.
 The version of the data at the time of record creation is passed alongside the grid's transactions.
-- There are no problem with race conditions as the grid will retry transactions automatically when transactions are applied against loading Row Stores, and the callback `isApplyServerSideTransaction()` is implemented to discard old transactions.
+- There are no problem with race conditions as the grid will retry transactions automatically when transactions are applied against loading Row Stores, and the callback `isApplyServerSideTransaction(params)` is implemented to discard old transactions.
 - All columns are sortable.
 The sorting is done by the grid without needing to request data again from the server.
 - Column Deal Type has a filter associated with it.
 The filter is done by the grid without needing to request data again from the server.